centertap/DiscourseSsoConsumer/README.md

      `LinkExistingBy`.
 The `email` method will look for a matching email address.
 The `username` will look for a matching canonicalized username.
-If the list is exhausted without finding a match (or if no methods are specified), a new Mediawiki account will be created.
+If the list is exhausted without finding a match (or if no methods are specified), a new MediaWiki account will be created.

  * `$wgDiscourseSsoConsumer_ExposeName`
-   * default value: `false`
+   * boolean, default value: `false`
    * Specifies whether or not a Discourse user's full name will be exposed to MediaWiki.
 The privacy controls of Discourse and MediaWiki are different and difficult to harmonize.
 If names are